tfeb/tfeb-lisp-hax/README.md

   (slog "bar"))
 ```

-What will happen is that the handler will open the file when handling the first condition raised by `slog`, the file will be close, and then the handler will reopen it.
+What will happen is that the handler will open the file when handling the first condition raised by `slog`, the file will be closes, and then the handler will reopen it.
 You can see this at work: given

 ```lisp
 (defun print-log-files (prefix)